rewin123/space_editor/docs/README.md

 Most editor features are implemented as tabs within the dock system, providing a structured and organized workspace.
 You can easily manage these tabs to suit your workflow:

 - **GameView Tab**: This tab displays the rendered output from the editor camera and gizmos for manipulate objects.
-  - On the top left side of the Gameview you will find some relevant information like frames per second cound (FPS), available editor tools and the selected tool options.
+  - On the top left side of the Gameview you will find some relevant information like frames per second count (FPS), available editor tools and the selected tool options.
   - Currently the only available tool is Gizmo.

 - **Hierarchy Tab**: The Hierarchy tab provides comprehensive information about all entities within your prefab.
 It not only displays entity details but also allows you to perform various actions: